mickem/nscp-docs/docs/tutorial/index.md

 ## Eventlogs

 !!! note
-    Eventlogs are a great source of informations for monitoring.
+    Event-logs are a great source of information for monitoring.
 Allow real-time monitoring and extended filtering.
     As the subject itself is a bit complicated, start basic by grabbing all and exclude after.

 ```